 To make your modern exterior design style work, there are specific materials or colors needed to recreate the look you wish to emulate at your abode.
 The overall style of your home determines these materials.
 Where traditional homes are all about brick and asphalt shingles, the modern design trend is moving toward such contemporary building material options as stone and metal roofs or metal siding.
 The latter items help create the look you covet, but are pricier than brick-faced walls, asphalt roofs or vinyl siding.

 As mentioned at the beginning, there is always room for improvement on the outside of your home.
 If a major remodeling job for aesthetic value only leaves you a little hesitant, there are always creative ways to add a little fun and flair to the exterior of your home without spending a small fortune.
 A paint job in a new creative color combo, or simply switching to a brighter or darker hue, will lend some interest to your home.
-Nothing draws the attention of the eye to a home more than a brightly colored front door – consider fire-engine red, sunny yellow or brilliant teal as options.
+Nothing draws the attention of the eye to a home more than a brightly colored composite front door – consider fire-engine red, sunny yellow or brilliant teal as options.
 Additionally, you can add such decorative elements to give your home a more modern look just by strategic or creative lighting, unusual-looking fonts for your house numbers, or even a mailbox that is a whimsical or funky design that suits your personality.
-Even signs that hint at a hobby, pet or family interest, that are incorporated into the address on a pole or light post can also add a touch of humor or human interest to your home.
+Even signs that hint at a hobby, pet or family interest, that are incorporated into the address on a pole or light post can also add a touch of humour or human interest to your home.

 Whatever you do to enhance your personal living space, be it a dramatic overhaul or a mere tweak or two or three, in the “Do’s and Don’ts” category, DON’T go for the permanent outrageous look (after all – what if you have to sell your home one day).
 But DO aim for a more modern or creative touch to the exterior of the place where you hang your hat or lay your head on the pillow every night.
 It is sure to add curb appeal to your home and make you the shining star of the neighborhood.